-How Will This “Winter Of Great Divide” Impact The Demand For Ice Melters In NYC?
+How Will This “Winter Of Great Divide” Impact The Demand For Ice Melt In NYC?

 According to the Farmers’ Almanac Extended Forecast for Winter 2020-2021, it will be a “Winter of the Great Divide” with cold and snowy in the north, drought in the west, and everything crazy in between.
-The extended winter forecast predicts cold snowy winter with normal to below-normal temperatures in the Northeast.
+The extended winter forecast predicts cold snowy winter with normal to below-normal temperatures in the Northeast, increasing the demand for ice melt.

 Editor of the Almanac, Peter Geiger said that “Based on our time-tested weather formula, the forecast for the upcoming winter looks a lot different from last year, quite divided with some very intense cold snaps and snowfall”.
 New York City and surrounding areas will experience plenty of snow and chilling temperatures as per the forecast and there is a possibility of a blizzard approaching the Northeast states in February.